SHTFDad may collect a share of sales or other compensation from the links on this page.

-But to keep you basement dry, the air breathable and the rations safe, you will want to be sure that there is little humidity build up and no mold.
-One of the best way to do this is by having a compact dehumidifier ready.
-A dehumidifier will remove any moisture in the air and the water that is removed is also drinkable if needed.
+But to keep your basement dry, the air breathable, and the rations safe, you will want to be sure that there are little humidity build-up and no mold.
+One of the best ways to do this is by having a compact dehumidifier ready.
+A dehumidifier will remove any moisture in the air and if needed, the water that is removed is also drinkable.

 Keep Areas Dry

 For proper water damage restoration, an air blower is extremely useful.
-An air blower helps to dry any water left on floors, carpets and other surfaces into the air, allowing them to dry completely.
-Most likely you have seen an air blower being used to help dry carpets or flooring after a flood.
+An air blower helps to dry any water left on floors, carpets, and other surfaces into the air, allowing them to dry completely.
+You have most likely seen an air blower being used to help dry carpets or flooring after a flood.

-Does Your Home Need a Dehumidifier?
+Does your Home Need a Dehumidifier?

 Some signs your home needs a dehumidifier include:

 Due to steam rising, problems with moisture tend to be found in corners of walls or on ceilings.
-Mold growth can happen on ceiling, wall and even in drywall.
+Mold growth can happen on the ceiling, walls, and even in drywall.

-Restore Humidity Levels
+Control Humidity Levels

 In order to prevent this, use a commercial dehumidifier.
-As the air blower pushes moisture into the air, the dehumidifier takes in that air, collects the excess moisture and releases the dry air back into the room.
+As the air blower pushes moisture into the air, the dehumidifier takes in that air, collects the excess moisture, and releases the dry air back into the room.
 It also releases warmth while it works.

-Mold can grow from a number of moisture related issues, but you are not powerless to prevent or stop it.
+Mold can grow from a number of moisture-related issues, but you are not powerless to prevent or stop it.

 This article was graciously provided to us by AerIndustries.com.